leaf-ai/studio-go-runner/docs/message_encryption.md

               path: ssh-passphrase
 ```

-# Message format
+## Message format

 The encrypted\_data block contains two comma seperated Base64 strings.
-The first string contains a symmetric key that is encrypted using RSA-OAEP with a key length of 4096 bits.
+The first string contains a symmetric key that is encrypted using RSA-OAEP with a key length of 4096 bits, and the sha256 hashing algorithm.
 The second field contains the JSON string for the Request message that is first encrypted using a NaCL SecretBox encryption and then encoded as Base64.

 The encryption works in two steps, first the secretbox based symmetric shared key is generated for every message by the source generating the message.
 The data within the messages is encrypted with the symmetric key.
 The symmetric key is then encrypted and placed at the front of the message using an asymmetric key.
 This has the following effects: